 Owners also recognize that floor plans of many historic structures easily accommodate changing needs.
 They can house a variety of uses while retaining the overall historic character of these structures.
-These changes include converting a house to an office, utilizing interior partitions, converting a carriage house or garage to an Accessory Dwelling Unit (ADU), and creating a basement apartment.
+These changes include converting a house to an office, utilizing interior partitions, converting a carriage house or garage to a secondary dwelling unit, and creating a basement apartment.